eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 * even for calls from Europe to Europe, the call metadata always transits through a Twilio server in the US

-* there is no voicemail, the phone always rings busy when unavailable

 * there is no way to exchange text messages between the VOIP phone and a regular mobile phone